Lodging in Asheville

 Others love the pampering they get at unique small inns and B&Bs.
 Asheville is fortunate in having some of the best B&Bs in the region, if not the country, in all price ranges.
 In rural areas around the city are lodges, mountain cabins, small mom 'n pop independent motels and even a couple of dude ranches.
 The Asheville area also offers several large full-service hotels.

 Still others like the convenience and standardization of the chain motels.
 We aren’t among those who sniff that staying in a chain motel is being a tourist, not a traveler.
-This writer was a Hilton Honors Diamond member for many years, an elite status with this chain that requires a minimum 60 nights a year or 30 different stays.
 Frankly, we like knowing exactly what we’re going to get in a room and services, and we enjoy the amenities that are becoming more common, especially for frequent stayers, such as included breakfasts, free drinks at afternoon cocktail hours, free internet access and room upgrades.

 More than 100 chain motel properties are located around the Asheville metropolitan area, with large clusters on Tunnel Road near the Asheville Mall, on U.S. Highway 25 and Biltmore Avenue near the Biltmore Estate and along I-40 and I-26.
 While we’ve included listings of some of the best of these, due to their generally standardized facilities and services we don’t attempt to describe each one individually, only calling attention to particularly noteworthy differences, such as location or a heated indoor pool.